redcican/Python-Exercise/README.md

 * Challenge 7

     Check if all the numbers summed up are equal to a largest number that we have in an array

+* Challenge 8

+    Dynamic filter the unique value of an Array